Irish Mythology: Dive into its Finest Legends and Tales

 The Milesians

 The Irish mythology also claims that the Milesians were originally Gaels who arrived in Ireland through the sea.
 Before they reached Ireland, they used to inhabit Hispania.
 They settled there after roaming the earth for centuries.
-Again, they were the ones who agreed with the Tuatha De Danann to inhabit the underworld of Ireland while they inhabit the above one.
+Again, they were the ones who agreed with the Tuatha De Danann to inhabit the underworld of Ireland while they inhabited the above one.

 Invading Ireland for Revenge